nict-wisdom/rannc/documents/tutorial.rst

   Finished on rank0
   Finished on rank1

-Since this model is small, RaNNC determines to train it using only data parallelism.
+Since this model is very small, RaNNC determines to train it using only data parallelism.
 You can see the partitioning result in the following part.
-The computational graph that is equivalent to the model was named ``MERGE_0_9`` and assigned to ranks 0 and 1.
+The computational graph that is equivalent to the model was named ``MERGE_0_9`` and assigned to ranks 0 and 1 (replicated for data parallelism).

 .. code-block:: bash